motherjones/image-sidebar/README.md

 ### Modify the index.html file (horizontal)

 Again, you should have all of these files locally at this point.
 Make sure you're grabbing the index.html file from the horizontal directory in the repo.
 The HTML is a bit different.
-In that file, look for the div that begins at line TK (don't mess with the divs above it, as those pull in the styling for the entire row of images):
+In that file, look for the div that begins at line 55:
 ```html
 <div class="row">
     <a href="LINK TO ANOTHER PAGE GOES HERE" target="_blank"><div class="col-xs-3">